-These are 6 simple and basic changes you can implement to save money on your food on a ketogenic diet, or any diet.
+These are 6 simple and basic changes you can implement to save money on your food on a keto diet, or any diet.
 Finding a wise grocery shopping strategy takes time to perfect.
 Here are some tips on honing in your food purchasing strategy.

 Each family must learn their optimal way to make wise grocery purchasing.
 These methods aim to be inclusive for whatever dietary choice you make (although there is an obvious tendency toward a ketogenic diet which is our preferred way of eating).